Ukraine updates: Russia fires over 20 missiles – DW – 04/28/2023

 Kyiv and other Ukrainian cities were rocked by explosions overnight and in the early hours of Friday while air raid sirens were reported throughout the country, officials said.

-Russia fired more than 20 cruise missiles and two drones at Kyiv and other parts of Ukraine killing at least 12 and striking a residential building in central Ukraine.
+Russia fired more than 20 cruise missiles and two drones at Kyiv and other parts of Ukraine, killing at least 19 and striking a residential building in central Ukraine.

-Speaking in the aftermath, Ukrainian President Volodymyr Zelenskyy said the attacks will lead to Russia's 'failure and punishment'.
+Speaking in the aftermath, Ukrainian President Volodymyr Zelenskyy said the attacks would lead to Russia's "failure and punishment."

 In Uman, around 215 kilometers (134 miles) south of Kyiv, two cruise missiles hit a nine-story residential building, wounding over a dozen, according to Ukrainian national police.
 Three children were rescued from the rubble, they said.
-At least 10 people have died, Zelenskyy's domestic political advisor Anton Gerashchenko said in a tweet.
+At least 17 people have died, the Interior Ministry said.

 NATO chief visits Kyiv: Matthias Bölinger reports